 In the first part of the course, participants will prepare a Topographic Data Base of the site using an Electronic Total Station, in order to create a DEM (Digital Elevation Model) and archaeological maps in a CAD drawing file.
-In this way, students will also learn how to use an Electronic Total Station, as well as softwares like Golden and AutoCAD.
-Time dedicated to this part of the program: 35%.
+In this way, students will also learn how to use an Electronic Total Station, as well as software like Golden and AutoCAD.

 The second part deals with the usage of photogrammetry to create a 3D Modeling, which will be based on photos from some structures of the excavated Roman city and cemetery of Sanisera.
-Participants will learn how to use softwares such as Photomodeler, Photoshop and CorelDraw.
-Time dedicated to this part of the program: 10%.
+Participants will learn how to use software such as Photomodeler, Photoshop and CorelDraw.

 The third part will combine published images of Roman architecture, photos from the Sanisera city and cemetery that have been excavated, satellite images from Google Maps and Google Earth, and CAD graphics, all in order to create a 3D Model of the site, using Google Sketchup 8.

-Finally, in the last part of the program, students will practice their computer drawing skills, so they can create an archaeological GIS plataform from the applied recording system of Sanisera.
-And in this way, students will also learn how to use the ARGIS software.
-Time dedicated to this part of the program: 50%.
+Finally, in the last part of the program, students will practice their computer drawing skills, so they can create an archaeological GIS platform from the applied recording system of Sanisera.
+And in this way, students will also learn how to use the ARCGIS software.

 The fieldwork runs 7 hours per day.
 The day will be divided between learning mapping techniques, lab work, exercises, lectures, videos and excursions.
 For every seven course days there are two days off.
 The course is taught in English and Spanish.